tduyduc/luxmusic/README.md

 * ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ---
+## Known Issues
+* Some musical pieces have inaudible lead voice when listened with monaural audio devices.
+They have certain channels with surround enabled.

+---
 ## Musical Pieces
 1. _The Lament of Lux_ (2016/12/14)
 2. _Summer Nostalgia_ (2017/01/17)